The Apple ecosystem is renowned for its reliability and elegant design .

 - Run Apple Diagnostics — a memory error code may be reported.

-- Observe the system logs (via Console) for errors such as "memory error".
+- Observe the system logs (via Console) for errors of the type "memory error".

 - If the Mac has the option, use a benchmark/stress test tool (memtest) from an external drive.